 - Serving Node Address contains the valid serving node (e.g. SGSN/S-GW) control plane IP address during the service data container recording interval.

 - Data Volume Uplink and Downlink, includes the number of octets transmitted during the service data container recording interval in the uplink and/or downlink direction, respectively.
-In case of GTP based tunnelling, the amount of data counted in P-GW shall be based on the payload of the GTP-U protocol.
+In case of GTP based tunnelling, the amount of data counted in P-GW shall be the inner IP packets in the GTPv1-U packet(T-PDU).
 In case of PMIP based protocol, the amount of data counted in P-GW shall be based on the payload of the GRE tunnel.
 In case of DSMIPv6 based protocol, the amount of data counted in P-GW shall be based on the payload of the tunnelling layer.
 As minimum behaviour, the full payload shall be included.
 The amount of data counted in TDF shall be based on full payload of the data transferred.
 The amount of data counted in IP-Edge shall be based on full payload of the data transferred.

 - Report Time is a time stamp, which defines the moment when the service data container is closed.